Rajpratik71/Mininet-wiki/FAQ.md

     sudo apt-get remove mininet openvswitch-switch

 3. You should now be able to install from source as per the instructions on http://mininet.org/download/

+If you wish to install a newer version of OVS than the vendor-supplied version, you may wish to follow the instructions [ here ](#ovs-upgrade).

 ***
 <a id=multiple-controllers></a>